vanyle/ASG/docs/usage.md

 </ul>
 ```

-This will get parsed into (more or less because performance):
+This will get parsed into:
 ```md
 {%
 fruits = {"Apple","Banana","Oranges"}